reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 1. From the resources tab of your resource group, open your container registry, click **acraz220training<inject key="DeploymentID" enableCopy="false" />**.

 1. On the left side navigation menu, under **Settings**, click **Access keys**.
-Under **Admin user**,check the box to enable it.
+Under **Admin user**, check the box to enable it.
 Make a record of the following values, paste it in a notepad.
-You will be using this values further in this lab:
+You will be using these values further in this lab:

     * **Login server**
     * **Username**